 Minutes later, Cheh’s questioning forces Waites to admit that once an employee joins a union, they are prohibited from working for nonunion contractors unless they give up their union card and forfeit pension contributions earned on the life of a PLA project that are sent to the union-managed pension plans.

 Testimony like this exposes the true purpose of wasteful and anti-competitive government-mandated PLA schemes: Big Labor needs the government to create a false choice for local and qualified nonunion employees.
-They are forced to choose between being forced to join and pay dues to a construction trade union or not work at all.
+Victimized workers are forced to choose between being reqired to join and pay dues and pension contributions to a construction trade union or not work at all.
 With just 12 percent of the District of Columbia’s private construction workforce belonging to a labor union, it is easy to see how this false choice would harm the employment opportunities for DC residents.

 This supports the conclusion of a March 31 report on government-mandated PLAs, “The Problem with PLAs in the District of Columbia,” which finds that, “In the context of the current construction economy, government PLA mandates appear likely to have a destabilizing impact on an already depressed industry in the District of Columbia, leading to reduced employment of local residents and considerable harm to small and disadvantaged businesses.”